Orange-Wallet/wallet-connect-dart/README.md

 - Pull this repo and set it up: https://github.com/WalletConnect/relay

-Build using make dev, docket must be open.
+Build using make dev, docker must be open.
 Install dependencies using npm install.
 Run it using PORT=5555 npm run start.

+- Run `flutter test`